In this article, I am explaining what do to when AirPlay is not working properly and how to fix common AirPlay problems in macOS, iOS, and iPadOS.

 iOS and Apple TV

 - You can update your iPad, iPod touch or iPhone wirelessly by going to Settings > General > Software Update.
-If there is an update available, update your device.
+If there is an update available, update your device by following the on-screen instructions.

-- You can update the tvOS software on your Apple TV by going to Settings > System > Software Updates > Update Software.
-If there is an update, follow the instructions to update your Apple TV.
-Not you may want to turn on Automatic Updates so that your Apple TV updates are done automatically by going to Settings > System > Software Updates then enable Automatically Update.
+- Note that you may want to turn on Automatic Updates so that your Apple TV updates are done automatically by going to Settings > System > Software Updates then enable Automatically Update.

-- Make sure are your idevice and Apple TV are on the same Wi-Fi network.
-If not, connect to the same Wi-Fi network
+- Make sure are your device and Apple TV are on the same Wi-Fi network.
+If not, connect to the same Wi-Fi network.
+Also, please note that AirPlay is completely dependent on Wi-Fi.
+Ensure that there are no Wi-Fi problems.
+See these articles to troubleshoot Wi-Fi problems:

 - Make sure that your iOS device is not set to Silent.
 Check the Ring/Silent switch which is located on the left side of your iOS device.